 When I was a little girl, I wanted to be Isis.
 From time to time (usually after watching the “Shazam!
 Isis Power Hour” on Saturday mornings), I would suddenly strike a pose, speak the magical phrase, “Oh, Mighty Isis!” and transform myself—mentally, at least—into a superhero goddess ready to use all my powers to fight against evil!

 I loved everything about this nerdy female archaeologist with huge glasses and a secret superhero identity.
 (I’ve included a video at the bottom of this review for your entertainment.)

 Who did you want to be?
 Do you remember?
 If so, feel free to share it in the comments below.
 I’d love to know!

+Allow me to introduce you to one of my favorite authors, Jo Saxton.
 As a little girl growing up in London, author and speaker Jo Saxton had a dream: She wanted to be Wonder Woman.
 And I mean, she WANTED to BE Wonder Woman—red boots and all!

 In case you are unfamiliar with this wonder of a woman, Jo is a Nigerian Londoner who currently resides in Minneapolis with her husband and two daughters.

-Her new book, The Dream of You: Let Go of Broken Identities and Live the Life You Were Made For, traces Jo’s lifelong transition from childhood dreamer to adult achiever.
+Her book, The Dream of You: Let Go of Broken Identities and Live the Life You Were Made For, traces Jo’s lifelong transition from childhood dreamer to adult achiever.